 - Life cover - the date of death and death certificate of the life insured.
-We can still consider and accept a claim if the event occurs outside the UK, and we can confirm it is valid. - Critical Illness Cover (including Children's Critical Illness Cover) - the illness and diagnosis. - Children's Critical Illness Cover - you'll need evidence of the child you're claiming for (the relevant child).
+We can still consider and accept a claim if the event occurs outside the UK, and we can confirm it is valid. - Critical Illness Cover or Critical Illness Extra (including Children's Illness Cover and Children's Critical Illness Extra) - the illness and diagnosis. - Children's Critical Illness Cover or Children's Critical Illness Extra - you'll need evidence of the child you're claiming for (the relevant child).
 This may be: the birth certificate for a natural child, the legal adoption certificate for a legally adopted child, or the marriage certificate or certificate of a registered civil partnership for a stepchild.
 Evidence of legal guardianship. - Terminal Illness Cover - the illness and diagnosis. - Waiver of Premium - how the life insured meets our definition of incapacity.
 You should let us know about the life insured's incapacity within 16 weeks of it starting.
 If you don't let us know within this time, we'll consider the start of their incapacity to be 16 weeks before the date we are told.
 We may not insist on this if there are exceptional medical or other reasons why you did not tell us within 16 weeks of the start of incapacity.